barrysir/stepmania-parsing-code/README.md

  * Most Lua binding code has been commented out (for now)
    * Described in the details for other files
  * `RageLog.h`, `RageLog.cpp`:
-   * code has been gutted to swallow all log messages (todo: change this to print to stderr?)
+   * code has been gutted
-   * (todo: remove all the logging instances in the code, or find some way to initialize the LOG global variable automatically)
+   * any log messages are written to stderr (for debug purposes)
  * `global.h`:
    * Most of the contents have been commented out, and I've been uncommenting stuff which is needed in the parsing code
    * the `FAIL_M` macro has been changed to throw an exception rather than calling `sm_crash`